 Award winning chef, Gavin Lord, presents the most amazing dishes which taste out of this world.
 His combination of flavours make dining here an experience to remember.

-Thursday’s Winter Pie and Pint Nights!
+Thursday’s Winter Pie Nights!

 We serve a selection of homemade pies served with vegetables and a choice between homemade mash or chips.